microprediction/precise/README.md

 ## Miscellaneous

- - Related and potentially related [literature](https://github.com/microprediction/precise/blob/main/LITERATURE.md).
+ - Here is some related, and potentially related, [literature](https://github.com/microprediction/precise/blob/main/LITERATURE.md).
- - This is part of the microprediction project, should you ever care to [cite](https://github.com/microprediction/microprediction/blob/master/CITE.md)
- - The uses include mixtures of experts models for time-series analysis, buried in [timemachines](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools) somewhere.
+ - This is a piece of the microprediction project, should you ever care to [cite](https://github.com/microprediction/microprediction/blob/master/CITE.md) the same.
+The uses include mixtures of experts models for time-series analysis, buried in [timemachines](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools) somewhere.
- - If you just want univariate, and don't want numpy as a dependency, there is [momentum](https://github.com/microprediction/momentum).
+ - If you just want univariate calculations, and don't want numpy as a dependency, there is [momentum](https://github.com/microprediction/momentum).
+However if you want univariate forecasts I would suggest checking the [time-series elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/special-k_001.html) and the "special" category in particular.
- - The name refers to precision matrices, not numerical precision.
+ - The name of this package refers to precision matrices, not numerical precision.
+This isn't a good source of covariance *calculations* per se.
+The intent is more forecasting related.
 Perhaps I'll include some more numerically stable methods from [this survey](https://dbs.ifi.uni-heidelberg.de/files/Team/eschubert/publications/SSDBM18-covariance-authorcopy.pdf) to make the name more fitting.
 Pull requests are welcome!
  - The intent is that methods are parameter free.
 However some not-quite autonomous methods admit just one additional scalar parameter *r* and that can make the creation of fully autonomous methods simpler, akin to the tuning of skaters explained [here](https://github.com/microprediction/timemachines/tree/main/timemachines/skatertools/tuning) in the timemachines package.